blairntaylor/workout-tracker/README.md

 You are required to submit the following:

-* The URL to the deployed application
+* The URL to the deployed Heroku application
+** use node and db need to have a Heroku

 * The URL to the GitHub repository